-- Sub-actions (a)-(g), (k)-(o), (q), (s)-(t), (v)-(w) are covered by the SSMRCA mandate / regulations. - (h) is implemented through the City of Sault Ste.
-Marie's Official Plan and MNR regulations. - (i) (j) MOECC and Essar will ensure that these sub-actions have been addressed.
-All but one underground fuel storage tank at Essar has been removed and the sites remediated.
+- Sub-actions (a)-(g), (k)-(o), (q), (s)-(t), (v)-(w) are covered by the Sault Ste.
+Marie Region Conservation Authority (SSMRCA) mandate/regulations. - (h) is implemented through the City of Sault Ste.
+Marie's Official Plan and MNRF regulations.(i) - - (j) MECP and Algoma Steel will ensure that these sub-actions have been addressed.
+All but one underground fuel storage tank at Algoma Steel has been removed and the sites remediated.
 The former Domtar site has been remediated and covered with a clay cap and vegetated.
-Some hydrocarbon contaminated sites within the bounds of the slag storage area were remediated and covered with clay caps to prevent infiltration of water. - (n) SSMRCA also allows the Department of Fisheries and Oceans and U.S. Fish & Wildlife Service to control Sea Lamprey (e.g. using lampricide) via the Great Lakes Fisheries Commission. - (p) is the responsibility of Ministry of Agriculture & Food and private property owners. - (r) is addressed by the City of Sault Ste.
+Some hydrocarbon contaminated sites within the bounds of the slag storage area were remediated and covered with clay caps to prevent infiltration of water. - (n) SSMRCA also allows the Department of Fisheries and Oceans and U.S. Fish & Wildlife

+Service to control Sea Lamprey (e.g. using lampricide) via the Great Lakes Fisheries Commission.

+- (p) is the responsibility of the Ontario Ministry of Agriculture, Food and Rural Affairs and private property owners. - (r) is addressed by the City of Sault Ste.
 Marie under the stormwater management policy and master plan (see Action PS-2). - (u) is the responsibility of private property owners.

-• (w) SSMRCA encourages NGOs to accomplish this sub-action with respect to the Diversion Channel as long as it does not impede flood flows.
-EC will accept project proposals to its Great Lakes Sustainability Fund.
+- (w) SSMRCA encourages non-governmental organizations to accomplish this sub-action with respect to the Diversion Channel as long as it does not impede flood flows.
+ECCC will accept project proposals to its Great Lakes Protection Initiative. - Algoma University is in consultation with the SSMRCA and the City to identify where habitat improvements can be made along tributaries connecting to the AOC as a component to developing sub-watershed plans.